Fire Extinguisher Service, Sales & Training

 A full program is easier than scattered fixes

-Customers usually do better when extinguisher service is handled as a program instead of rushed replacement and one-off calls right before an inspection.
+Customers usually do better when extinguisher service is handled as a program instead of rushed one-off corrections right before an inspection.

 Replacement, New Sales & Corrections

-Replacement work is often where extinguisher programs actually get cleaned up
+Replacement work is where a lot of extinguisher programs get cleaned up

-A large share of extinguisher work is not just routine service.
-It is corrective.
-That includes replacing missing units, cleaning up inconsistent inventories, correcting wrong extinguisher types, swapping damaged equipment, supplying new extinguishers for remodels or tenant improvements, and addressing units that are simply no longer worth carrying forward.
+A large share of extinguisher work is corrective.
+That includes replacing missing units, cleaning up inconsistent inventories, correcting wrong extinguisher types, swapping damaged equipment, and supplying new extinguishers for remodels, tenant improvements, kitchens, and new spaces.

-Properties frequently discover extinguishers are missing only when a service visit or inspection happens.
+Properties often discover extinguishers are missing only when a service visit or inspection happens.
 Those gaps need a fast correction path.

 Gauge issues, impact damage, missing parts, corrosion, broken brackets, and discharge-related problems often make replacement the cleaner answer.

-Kitchen spaces, electrical exposure, tenant changes, and occupancy shifts can all reveal that the existing extinguisher type no longer matches the hazard.
+Kitchen spaces, electrical exposure, tenant changes, and operational shifts can reveal that the existing extinguisher type no longer matches the real hazard.

 • Business openings and first-time setup